kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/factory/abstractfactory/notes.md

 ## Factory Method Design pattern

 ### Definition
-Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+> Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
-In simpler terms, it's a way to create objects without directly specifying their exact type.
+> In simpler terms, it's a way to create objects without directly specifying their exact type.

+>The factory method is a design pattern that provides an interface or abstract class for creating an object and allows its subclasses to decide which class to be instantiated.

 **When to use**
 - We can create a method factory method, when there is decision-making performed for object intantiation